 1. Strong Corporate Backing

-Raymond James is one of North America's leading independent full-service investment dealers serving over 2.9 million clients.
-Raymond James Ltd. is the Canadian subsidiary of Raymond James Financial, Inc. Established in 1962, our parent firm made its initial public offering in 1983 and is listed on the New York Stock with a market capitalization today of US$10 billion.
-Raymond James has approximately 7,100 Financial Advisors in more than 2,900 offices throughout the US, Canada and overseas and has more than US$617 billion in client assets under administration.* In 2012, Raymond James celebrated 50 years of client-first service - a milestone reached through our commitment to independence, conservatism and doing what's right.
+Raymond James is one of North America’s leading independent full-service investment dealers serving over 3 million clients.
+Raymond James Ltd. is the Canadian subsidiary of Raymond James Financial, Inc. Established in 1962, our parent firm made its initial public offering in 1983 and is listed on the New York Stock Exchange with a market capitalization today of US$11 billion.
+Raymond James has approximately 7,800 Financial Advisors in more than 3,000 offices throughout the US, Canada and overseas, and has more than US$790 billion in client assets under administration.* In 2012, Raymond James celebrated 50 years of client-first service - a milestone reached through our commitment to independence, conservatism and doing what's right.

 2. Safekeeping of Security Certificates